AkshadaBauskar/EXPENSE-MANAGEMENT-SYSTEM/README.md

 2. **Streamlit App:**
 The frontend is built using Streamlit, which provides a web-based UI with three main features:
-Add/Update: Allows users to input expenses with details such as date, amount, category, and notes.
+Add/Update tab allows users to input expenses with details such as date, amount, category, and notes.
-Analytics by Category: Displays a breakdown of expenses by category.
+Analytics by Category displays a breakdown of expenses by category.
-Analytics by Months: Shows monthly summaries of expenses.
+Analytics by Months shows monthly summaries of expenses.
 Streamlit makes API requests to the backend server when these features are used.

 3. **FastAPI Server (Backend):**